DanHam/packer-virt-sysprep-example/README.md

 ---

-## Operations
+## Packer-Virt-Sysprep Operations

 - sysprep-op-bash-history: Delete bash history for root and users under /home
-- sysprep-op-crash-date: Delete any crash data created by kexec-tools
+- sysprep-op-crash-data: Delete any crash data created by kexec-tools
 - sysprep-op-dhcp-client-state: Delete any DHCP lease information
 - sysprep-op-firewall-rules: Delete custom rules and firewall customisations
 - sysprep-op-logfiles: Ensures the resultant image is devoid of log files